 If any of this sounds like you, we always suggest the best thing to do is get your checked out by your trusted health practitioner, you may wish to test your hormones (the urine test is the most accurate!)

-The most common causes of low progesterone are chronic stress, over or under-exercise, and xenoestrogens, which are chemicals in synthetic hormones, animal products, and plastics that mimic estrogen.
-Unfortunately, xenoestrogens are replete in our food sources and environment, and when we ingest them, our bodies sense higher estrogen levels--another important reproductive hormone--and throw our entire reproductive health out of whack.
+The most common causes of low progesterone are chronic stress, over or under-exercise, and xenoestrogens, which are chemicals in synthetic hormones, animal products, and plastics that mimic oestrogen.
+Unfortunately, xenoestrogens are replete in our food sources and environment, and when we ingest them, our bodies sense higher oestrogen levels--another reproductive hormone--and throw our entire reproductive health out of whack.

 Another factor for low progesterone is being in perimenopause and menopause, so adding a little ghee to one’s diet might be helpful here.
 Read on yo understand...